evmos/evmos/docs/clients/evmosjs.md

 Use the evmosjs library for connecting clients to Evmos {synopsis}

-[`evmosjs`](https://github.com/tharsis/evmosjs) is a JavaScript and TypeScript client library for [Evmos](https://github.com/tharsis/evmos) and [Ethermint](https://github.com/tharsis/ethermint).
+[`evmosjs`](https://github.com/tharsis/evmosjs) is a JavaScript and TypeScript client library for [Evmos](https://github.com/tharsis/evmos) and [Ethermint](https://github.com/tharsis/ethermint) nodes.

 ## Cosmjs

-Additionally to @evmosjs, users can integrate [cosmjs](https://github.com/cosmos/cosmjs) to connect:
+Additionally to `evmosjs`, users can integrate [cosmjs](https://github.com/cosmos/cosmjs) to:

-- Evmos Tendermint RPC
+- Connect to Evmos Tendermint RPC
-- Evmos Cosmos Proto Signing
+- Use Evmos Cosmos Proto Signing
-- Utils and more
+- Network and misc. utils and more

-CosmJS documentation can be found at [https://cosmos.github.io/cosmjs](https://cosmos.github.io/cosmjs).
+CosmJS documentation can be found [here](https://cosmos.github.io/cosmjs).
 As of February 2022, CosmJS documentation is still work in progress.